JadKutbi/DatesPalmDiseases/README.md

 Download the dataset from Mendeley Data here and place it in the dataset folder, ensuring the structure is organized by class folders.

+4. Training the Model
+To train the model, run:

+python train.py

+5. Evaluation
+Once training is complete, you can evaluate the model on the test set:

+python evaluate.py

 ## References

 PyTorch: https://pytorch.org/